THE ENGINEER SONG

 Godiva was a lady who through Coventry did ride,

-a'showing all the villagers her lovely lily-white hide.
+a'showing all the villagers she had nothing to hide.

 The most observant villager, an Engineer of course,

-was the only one who noticed that Godiva rode a horse.
+was the only one to notice that Godiva rode a horse.

-I've come a long, long way she said and would go again as far
+I've come a long, long way she said and I would go as far,

 was a blurry eyed surveyor and a drunken Engineer.